Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: System Model and Design

-Communication between all processes in the system is done through point-to-point channels that are authenticated and reliable.
-Reliable communication channels can be built on top of unreliable channels, as long as they are fair-loss, i.e., eventually, deliver messages if re-transmission attempts are used.
-To ensure liveness, we require a weak \textit{partial synchrony}~\cite{dwork1988consensus} where the system may initially behave asynchronously and, after an \textit{unknown} GST (\textit{Global Stabilization Time}), some upper bound holds for all message transmission delays.

-We assume there are at most $t$ Byzantine replicas and an unbounded number of Byzantine clients.
-Byzantine processes may behave arbitrarily and even collude under the orchestration of an adversary.
-However, they are still limited in their computational capabilities, i.e., they can not break cryptographic primitives.
+This work employs the same system model used in BFT protocols such as HotStuff~\cite{hotstuff19} and PBFT~\cite{pbft}.
+Ensuring liveness requires a weak \emph{partial synchrony}~\cite{dwork1988consensus} where the system may initially behave asynchronously and, after an \emph{unknown} GST (\emph{Global Stabilization Time}), some upper bound holds for all message transmission delays.
+We consider an adaptive adversary capable of corrupting up to $t < n/3$ Byzantine replicas and an unbounded number of Byzantine clients.
+Byzantine entities can behave arbitrarily and collude under the control of the adversary.

-We assume a trusted setup in which public key material is distributed among the processes.
-Every replica or client possesses secret and public keys, and all public keys are known to all processes.
-Additionally, replicas are equipped with \texttt{sign($\cdot$)} and \texttt{verify($\cdot$)} primitives to create and verify message signatures, respectively.
-Finally, we assume a collision-resistant hash function \texttt{hash($\cdot$)}.